 While there are multiple ways to justify a higher value for your insured equine, most of them take a bit of time to substantiate.

 Enter Competitions and Report Winnings

-The first, and easiest way, is to put your horse into competition and report its winnings to the insurance carrier.
-When the horse has post-purchase show winnings to its credit you have now added to its “resume” and additional value can be justified over purchase price; relative to the level of competition and the extent of winnings.
+The first, and easiest way, is to put your horse into competitions and report its winnings to the insurance carrier.
+When the horse has post-purchase show winnings to its credit, you have now added to its “resume” and additional value can be justified over purchase price; relative to the level of competition and the extent of winnings.

 Invest in Training and Report Progress

 Another way to successfully justify and substantiate value on a newly acquired horse is to put the animal into training.
 Keep track of your training costs; these can be used to show that your horse has additional insurable value over the purchase price.
 Another example would be your horse progressing from Level 1 Dressage to Level 2.
 When this occurs, its insurable value has increased.
 Purchasing a replacement horse of similar breeding and/or conformational quality with Level 2 Dressage training versus one with Level 1 training would presumably cost more money.
 These additional training levels can be used as value justification.

 Track and Report Breeding Record